Key Points

 If you haven’t caught up on vaccinations before or during pregnancy, do it after your baby’s born.
 This can help protect you from diseases in future pregnancies.

 If you didn’t get the Tdap vaccine before or during pregnancy, get it right after you give birth.
 It takes your body 2 weeks to build up protection after getting vaccinated.
 Once that happens, you’re less likely to pass pertussis to your baby.
-Your baby gets his first pertussis vaccination at 2 months old.
-Until then, the best way to protect him is to get vaccinated yourself and keep him away from people who may have pertussis.
-Care givers, close friends, relatives and anyone else who spends time with your baby should get a Tdap vaccine at least 2 weeks before meeting your baby.
+Your baby gets their first pertussis vaccination at 2 months old.
+Until then, the best way to protect your baby is to get vaccinated yourself and keep them away from people who may have pertussis.
+Caregivers, close friends, relatives and anyone else who spends time with your baby should get a Tdap vaccine at least 2 weeks before meeting your baby.

 Your provider may recommend other vaccinations after you give birth.
 Most babies don’t start getting most vaccinations until they’re 2 months old.
 By getting vaccinated, you can help keep from getting sick and passing an illness to your baby.